Entrepreneurship Support Agencies in Nigeria

 Small and Medium Enterprises Development Agency of Nigeria (SMEDAN)

+It usually comes top on the list of government agencies that promote self employment in Nigeria.
 This body was established to promote the development of micro, small and medium Enterprises (MSME).
 Its mission is to facilitate the access of micro, small and medium entrepreneurs/investors to all resources required for their development.
 Its vision is to establish a structured and efficient micro, small and medium enterprises sector that will enhance sustainable development of Nigeria.

 If SMEDAN functions optimally it will be one of the most veritable channels to combat poverty.